Juneseogi/juneseogi.github.io/_pages/about.md

 - Psychometrics
 - Applications in the social sciences

+I am particularly interested in developing inferential methods, including regression and density estimation, for non-Euclidean and measurement error settings, as well as exploring their applications in the social sciences.

 Before joining SNU, I studied Psychology, Statistics, and Mathematics at Sungkyunkwan University, where I graduated **valedictorian with summa cum laude honors.**

-At SNU, my research direction focuses on statistical analysis for complex data structures, particularly non-Euclidean data and data observed with measurement error.
-I am interested in developing inferential methods for such settings and exploring their applications in the social sciences.

-For further information about my academic background and research, please refer to my comprehensive [CV](/files/CV_Junseok.pdf).
+For further information about my academic background and research, please see my [CV](/files/CV_Junseok.pdf).

 ## Contact
 If you have any quesitions about me, please feel free to reach out via email: